-In Rajasthan the festival of Teej is celebrated in three different ways and in three different weathers of the year.
+In Rajasthan, the festival of Teej is celebrated in three different ways and in three different kinds of the weather of the year.

 As this festival is dedicated to the Goddess Parvati, in remembering her union with Lord Shiva thus women wear red and green sarees and all the jewelry which are considered auspicious for a married women.